ucsb-cs16/s23/_staffers/vaishali.md

 photo: vaishali_headshot.jpeg
 ---

-Vaishali Surianarayanan is the instructor for this course.
-She is a fourth year PhD candidate in the CS Theory Lab.
+Vaishali Surianarayanan is a fourth year PhD candidate in the CS Theory Lab.
+Her research involves designing algorithms for graph and geometry problems.
 She loves to teach.
 In her free time you can find her singing or painting.